Isotopes of thorium: History

-Still, most of the recent searches for light emitted in the isomeric decay failed to observe any signal, pointing towards a potentially strong non-radiative decay channel.
+But even knowing the higher energy, most of the searches in the 2010s for light emitted by the isomeric decay failed to observe any signal, pointing towards a potentially strong non-radiative decay channel.
 A direct detection of photons emitted in the isomeric decay was claimed in 2012 and again in 2018.
-However, both reports are currently subject to controversial discussions within the community.
+However, both reports were subject to controversial discussions within the community.